AlperenKuzucu/limoncloud-aws-ecommerce-terraform/README.md

 > The `.gitignore` file has been explicitly configured to prevent these files from being tracked.

 *For collaborative environments, it is highly recommended to configure an S3 remote backend with DynamoDB state locking to ensure state file security and consistency.*

----
-*Built with ❤️ by the LimonCloud Team.*